-Summer Allergy Tips Make an Appointment Refer a Patient Ask a Question Reviewed by Carah B. Santos, MD (November 01, 2016) Allergies can spoil summer fun and vacations, but they can be prevented.
+Summer Allergy Tips Make an Appointment Refer a Patient Ask a Question Reviewed by Carah B. Santos, MD (June 02, 2020) Allergies can spoil summer fun and vacations, but they can be prevented.
 The biggest culprits that cause allergy symptoms during the summer months are grass and weed pollens.
-Here are a few tips for living with summer allergies and reducing the misery from pollen allergies when you travel: Find out which plants will be pollinating where you will be traveling.
-For example, Hawaii has grass pollination year-round.
-Southern states typically have the longest pollination period; grasses pollinate 10-11 months of the year in these regions.
-Know when the plants that trigger your allergies are in bloom, and avoid visiting at that time of year.
-Time your trip to coincide with low levels of pollen.
-If traveling by car, keep the windows closed, and use the air conditioner.
-After returning from outdoors, shower, wash your hair and change your clothing.
-Plan ahead, and fill your allergy and asthma prescriptions before leaving home.
+Here are a few tips for living with summer allergies and reducing the misery from pollen allergies when you travel: Keep home and vehicle windows closed and use the air conditioner.
+Shower, wash your hair and change your clothing after coming in from outside.
+Stay indoors on windy days or wear a scarf or mask.
+Dogs or cats can bring pollen in from outdoors; bathe or wipe them down often.
+Do outdoor activities when pollen levels are low, usually early morning and early evening.
+Plan ahead and refill your allergy and asthma prescriptions before leaving on vacation.
+Know when the plants that trigger your allergies are pollinating or blooming.
+Time your vacation to coincide with low pollen levels.
 If you have a severe allergy to bees, wasps, hornets, fire ants and other insects, wear long sleeves, pants and socks when outdoors, and be careful near outdoor garbage cans, where yellow jackets often congregate.
 View Allergy Home Spring Allergy Tips Fall Allergy Tips Clinical Trials For more than 100 years, National Jewish Health has been committed to finding new treatments and cures for diseases.
 Search our clinical trials.